Friday, August 19, 2005

 Friends, although forgiving and reconciling seems impossibly difficult to us -- our natures finding it extremely distasteful -- yet "Christ died for us while we were yet sinners" ( Rom.
 5:8).
 So, if we are "in Christ," He works in us to will and to do of His good pleasure, and His commands are not grievous (Phil.
 2:13, I John 5:3.
 What is God's command?
 That we dispense His grace, and tell the world that Christ has already reconciled them to Himself at His death on Calvary.

 As Christians, one of the first things that we learned is that God created the world, so it all belongs to Him, and that He is the rightful owner.
 We also learned that since He bought us back (redeemed us), we are to be His stewards or managers, and this is where the concept of tithe and offering comes in.
 But, how about thinking about stewardship in a new manner.
 How about considering ourselves not only as stewards of the material or tangible goods, such as land, money, and talents that He's given us, but as stewards of the fruit of the gospel.
 What is the fruit of the gospel you say?
 Why -- its reconciliation and forgiveness.

-God has said though the Apostle James, "Every good and perfect gift is from above, and comes down from the Father of lights...
+God has said as our lesson quotes, "Every good and perfect gift is from above, and comes down from the Father of lights...
 (James 1:17 NKJV).
 He is offering you and me the work of perhaps a higher order than we've previously thought -- stewardship at a higher level than we've yet known.
 I don't know about you, but I think the offer is worth the risks.
 So, how about you, will you take it?